neuger-digital/digital-team-standards/video.md

 ## Video conversion

 Ideally, convert using an uncompressed or high quality original.
+Much of this information comes from [Better Web Video with AV1 Codec](https://evilmartians.com/chronicles/better-web-video-with-av1-codec).

 We will do video conversions using ffmpeg.
 On a Mac you can install using Homebrew:

 ```
 brew install ffmpeg